bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Fade in a Paragraph." />
 </p>

-Our next job is to get our first paragraph and faded it in.
-We&apos;ll use our </b>counter</b> to do that.
-And the CSS and child filter to allow us to get the first paragraph because remember currently all the paragraphs are set to display none.
+<p>Our next job is to get our first paragraph and faded it in.
+We&apos;ll use
+our </b>counter</b> to do that.
+And the CSS and child filter to allow us to get the first paragraph because remember currently all the paragraphs are set to display none.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 480.
 (278) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">